evanseitz/personal_website/content/presentation/biology-of-genomes-2023/index.md

   preview_only: false
 ---

-Poster presentation title: A surrogate modeling framework for interpreting deep neural networks in functional genomics.

-Authors: Evan E Seitz, Justin B Kinney and Peter K Koo.
+Evan E Seitz, Justin B Kinney and Peter K Koo.
+"A surrogate modeling framework for interpreting deep neural networks in functional genomics".
+Biology of Genomes, May 2023.